LIT-Protocol/lit-js-sdk/api_docs.md

 #### Parameters

-*   `params` **[Object][88]**
+*   `params` **[Object][96]**

-    *   `params.accessControlConditions` **[Array][92]<[AccessControlCondition][94]>** The access control conditions that the user must meet to obtain this signed token.
+    *   `params.accessControlConditions` **[Array][100]<[AccessControlCondition][102]>** The access control conditions that the user must meet to obtain this signed token.
 This could be posession of an NFT, for example.
-You must pass either accessControlConditions or evmContractConditions.
+You must pass either accessControlConditions or evmContractConditions or solRpcConditions.
-    *   `params.evmContractConditions` **[Array][92]<[EVMContractCondition][95]>** EVM Smart Contract access control conditions that the user must meet to obtain this signed token.
+    *   `params.evmContractConditions` **[Array][100]<[EVMContractCondition][103]>** EVM Smart Contract access control conditions that the user must meet to obtain this signed token.
 This could be posession of an NFT, for example.
 This is different than accessControlConditions because accessControlConditions only supports a limited number of contract calls.  evmContractConditions supports any contract call.
-You must pass either accessControlConditions or evmContractConditions.
+You must pass either accessControlConditions or evmContractConditions or solRpcConditions.
+    *   `params.solRpcConditions` **[Array][100]<[SolRpcCondition][104]>** Solana RPC call conditions that the user must meet to obtain this signed token.
+This could be posession of an NFT, for example.
-    *   `params.chain` **[string][89]** The chain name of the chain that this contract is deployed on.
-See LIT_CHAINS for currently supported chains.
+    *   `params.chain` **[string][97]** The chain name of the chain that you are querying.
+See ALL_LIT_CHAINS for currently supported chains.
-    *   `params.authSig` **[AuthSig][96]** The authentication signature that proves that the user owns the crypto wallet address meets the access control conditions
+    *   `params.authSig` **[AuthSig][105]** The authentication signature that proves that the user owns the crypto wallet address meets the access control conditions
-    *   `params.symmetricKey` **[string][89]** The symmetric encryption key that was used to encrypt the locked content inside the LIT as a Uint8Array.
+    *   `params.symmetricKey` **[string][97]** The symmetric encryption key that was used to encrypt the locked content inside the LIT as a Uint8Array.
 You should use zipAndEncryptString or zipAndEncryptFiles to get this encryption key.
 This key will be hashed and the hash will be sent to the LIT nodes.
 You must pass either symmetricKey or encryptedSymmetricKey.
-    *   `params.encryptedSymmetricKey` **[Uint8Array][98]** The encrypted symmetric key of the item you with to update.
+    *   `params.encryptedSymmetricKey` **[Uint8Array][107]** The encrypted symmetric key of the item you with to update.
 You must pass either symmetricKey or encryptedSymmetricKey.
-    *   `params.permanant` **[boolean][91]** Whether or not the access control condition should be saved permanantly.
+    *   `params.permanant` **[boolean][99]** Whether or not the access control condition should be saved permanantly.
 If false, the access control conditions will be updateable by the creator.
 If you don't pass this param, it's set to true by default. (optional, default `true`)

-Returns **[Uint8Array][98]** The symmetricKey parameter that has been encrypted with the network public key.
+Returns **[Uint8Array][107]** The symmetricKey parameter that has been encrypted with the network public key.
 Save this - you will neeed it to decrypt the content in the future.

 ### connect

 Connect to the LIT nodes.

-Returns **[Promise][99]** A promise that resolves when the nodes are connected.
+Returns **[Promise][108]** A promise that resolves when the nodes are connected.

 ## unlockLitWithKey